Pick Your Passion at the Schenectady County Historical Society!

 What Do Volunteers Do?

 Are you a people person?
 Do you enjoy helping others?
 Ambassadors assist the public during our day-to-day operations and during our special events.
-This can include greeting visitors when they walk through our doors, answering phones, assisting with questions, and helping guests find their way during events.
+This can include greeting visitors when they walk through our doors, leading tours, answering phones, assisting with questions, and helping guests find their way during events.
 If you are interested in sharing your love of history with others, this is the volunteer opportunity for you.

 The Handyman (or Handywoman)